GTuritto/AI-parrot/README.md

 - **Advanced ranking models:** Incorporating more sophisticated ranking algorithms to improve relevance scoring.
 - **Dynamic script generation:** Adding the ability to tweak podcast scripts based on audience preferences.
 - **More customization options:** Allowing users to modify the podcast tone and style with even more granularity.
+- **Support for MultiLLM:** Why only use one LLM instead of the right one for the task.
 - **Integration with Workflow Platforms:** Integrating with platforms like Zapier can allow us to schedule and automate the publishing.

 Stay tuned, as AI-parrot will continue to evolve!